lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 The "old with new" certificate must have a validity period with the same notBefore and notAfter time as the "old with old" certificate.

-Note:  Further operational considerations on transition from one root CA self-signed certificate to the next is available in [RFC 8649 Section 5](#RFC8649).
+Note:  Further operational considerations on transition from one trusted CA certificate to the next is available in [RFC 8649 Section 5](#RFC8649).

 ### Verifying Certificates